 Every year the Pack participates in the Scout Popcorn sale.
-The sale usually occurs in August through October, with deliveries in November and is the major fundraising activity of our Pack.
+The campaign runs from August through October, with deliveries in November.
+This is the only fundraising activity of our Pack.
 All scouts participate in this event and receive prizes and other recognition.
 The Pack relies heavily on the funds generated by this fundraiser.
 Everyone’s participation is expected and appreciated.
 The pack retains 30% of the proceeds of the popcorn sold and is the single largest source of funding for all Pack activities.

 Blue & Gold

 Each year, Cub Scouts celebrate the anniversary of the founding of Scouting in the U.S. by having a Blue and Gold Banquet.
 This is traditionally a supper (either catered or potluck) where the entire family is encouraged to attend.
 It is usually held in February and it takes the place of the Pack Meeting for that month.

 For the 2nd year WEBELOS, the final night of being a Cub Scout is at our Blue and Gold Banquet.
 In addition to a memorable “bridging” ceremony to Boy Scouts for those scouts who are continuing the scouting adventure, we also present graduation “career arrows” to the scouts for them to remember their time in Pack 113.
 The whole family and grandparents are encouraged to attend.
 Scouts MUST wear their full uniform.